Policy Exchange: Building More, Building Beautiful

 In June 2018, Policy Exchange published Building More, Building Beautiful, which argued that if developers build more homes in ways that the public find beautiful, there will be less opposition to new housebuilding.
 The paper argued that this would make development less risky, with increased benefits to people's physical and mental health.
 The report included a poll of more than 5,000 people, which detailed their preferences for the design and style of the built environment.
 Its foreword was written by James Brokenshire, Secretary of State for Housing, Communities and Local Government, and the report was by commended by Theresa May in a speech to Policy Exchange.

-The Government subsequently announced the establishment of the Building Better, Building Beautiful Commission, an independent body that will advise ministers on how to promote and increase the use of high-quality design for new build homes and neighbourhoods.
+The Government subsequently announced the establishment of the Building Better, Building Beautiful Commission, an independent body to advise ministers on how to promote and increase the use of high-quality design for new build homes and neighbourhoods.
 An article in The Economist hailed the policy as the "brainchild of Policy Exchange" and "the biggest idea in housing policy since the sale of council houses under Margaret Thatcher."
 To feed ideas into the Commission, in January 2019 Policy Exchange also published Building Beautiful, a cross-party essay collection with contributions from politics, architecture and the housebuilding industry, including by the Housing Minister Kit Malthouse MP, Dame Fiona Reynolds, and Jon Cruddas MP.

 In a Policy Exchange event on beauty in the built environment and the left, Lisa Nandy, MP for Wigan, argued that the building of "grim, grey, massive tower blocks" in the post-war period was proof that the planning authorities had not listened to the concerns of ordinary people.

 The New Netwar: Countering Extremism Online

-In 2017 Policy Exchanged published The New Netwar: Countering Extremism Online, which provided a comprehensive analysis of the struggle against online extremism.
-It included a major survey of public opinion which showed that two-thirds of people believe the leading social media companies are not doing enough to combat online radicalisation.
+In 2017 Policy Exchange published The New Netwar: Countering Extremism Online, which provided an analysis of the struggle against online extremism.
+It included a survey of public opinion which showed that two-thirds of people believe the leading social media companies are not doing enough to combat online radicalisation.
 Three-quarters of people want the companies to do more to locate and remove extremist content.
 The report explored a range of policy options for interdicting the supply-chain of extremist content.

 In covering the report, Con Coughlin of the Daily Telegraph called Policy Exchange "One of London's most effective think tanks, which has done ground-breaking research on the emerging jihadi threat" while William Booth of the Washington Post said that its "reports often inform government policy in Britain".